 Incident-based mortality is accounted for when a site either experiences elevated mortality over time or substantial mortality due to an incident at the farm (outbreak of disease, lack of oxygen etc).
-The cost of incident based mortality is included in “cost of materials” in the statement of comprehensive income, see Note 33.
+The cost of incident based mortality is included in “cost of materials” in the statement of comprehensive income.
 The fair value element is adjusted through fair value adjustment on incident based mortality, and included in net fair value adjustment in the statement of comprehensive income.

 NOTE 13 – CAPITAL MANAGEMENT AND RISK MANAGEMENT (extract)

-The Group is continuously monitoring liquidity and estimates expected liquidity development on the basis of budgets and monthly updated forecasts from the units.
-Marine Harvest’s financial position and development depend significantly on the spot price developments for salmon, and these prices have historically been volatile.
-As such Marine Harvest is exposed to movements in supply and demand for salmon.
-Marine Harvest has to some extent mitigated its exposure to spot prices by entering into bilateral fixed price/volume contracts with its’ customers.
-The contract share has normally varied between 20% and 50% of our sold volume, however hedged volumes can increase up to 65% under special circumstances, and the duration of the contracts has typically been three to eighteen months.
-Furthermore Marine Harvest is reducing the exposure to spot price movements through the value added processing activities and tailoring of products for its customers.
-Other key liquidity risks are fluctuations in production and harvest volumes, biological issues, and changes in the feed price, which is the most important individual factor on the cost side.
+The Group is continuously monitoring liquidity and estimates expected liquidity development on the basis of budgets and monthly updated forecasts from the business units.
+Mowi’s financial position and development depend significantly on spot price developments for salmon, and these prices have historically been volatile.
+As such Mowi is exposed to movements in supply and demand for salmon.
+Mowi has to some extent mitigated its exposure to spot prices by entering into bilateral fixed price/volume contracts with its customers.
+The contract share has normally varied between 20% and 50% of our sold volume, however hedged volumes can increase up to 65% under special circumstances, and the duration of contracts has typically been three to eighteen months.
+Furthermore Mowi reduces its exposure to spot price movements through value added processing activities and tailoring of products for its customers.
+Other key liquidity risks are fluctuations in production and harvest volumes, biological issues, and changes in the feed price, feed being the most important individual factor on the cost side.
 Feed costs are correlated to the marine and agricultural commodity prices of the ingredients.

 NOTE 19 – SECURED LIABILITIES AND GUARANTEES (extract)